Laurel Caverns is open for the 2025 season, and will be open every day, even holidays, through Monday, September 1, 2025.

 For schools, scouts, youth groups, summer camps, church groups, family reunions, government programs, and the like, call 724-438-3003 for special rates and arrangements.

+This forty-five-minute tour is designed for the general-public, even those with infants, and does not require special equipment or clothing, other than shoes suitable for a natural trail, and a light jacket or sweater.
 The cave temperature is 52o year-round.
 This tour has three phases.
 The first is a five-minute orientation; the second involves about 600 feet of walking over the easiest trails in Laurel Caverns; and the third, at no extra charge, is self-guided, for those with both the extra time, and the physical ability to hike fifteen stories deeper into the lit portions of Laurel Caverns.
-Similarly, for those wanting only the self-guided trails, the easy part of the cave can be by-passed, after the orientation.
+Due to new safety regulations, the traditional tour must be taken before one can take the self-guided Extended Tour.

 $7 per participant over age 2